IABTechLab/uid2docs/README.md

 ### UID2

-The UID2 (raw UID2) is an unencrypted alphanumeric identifier created through a set of APIs or SDKs using a user’s verifiable and authenticated PII as an input.
+The UID2 (raw UID2) is an unencrypted alphanumeric identifier created through a set of APIs or SDKs using a user’s verifiable PII as an input.
 Examples of PII are an email address or phone number.

 A UID2 is designed to be stored by advertisers, data providers, and DSPs and is never shared in the bid stream.
 Note that the UID2 Token (or encrypted form of the UID2) is shared in the bid stream.